Fighting diabetes

-A hormone called insulin, which is produced in the pancreas, controls our blood glucose levels.
+Usually, a hormone called insulin, which is produced in the pancreas, controls our blood glucose levels.
 It moves the glucose produced from food out of the bloodstream and into our cells where it can be used as energy.

 Glucose is important – it's our main source of energy, but if you have too much in your bloodstream it can lead to health problems.

-Type 1 diabetes is a lifelong condition which affects around 1 in 10 people in the UK.
+Type 1 diabetes is a lifelong condition that affects around 1 in 10 people in the UK.
 As with other types of diabetes, it occurs when the pancreas is producing little or no insulin.

-We don't know the exact cause of type 1 diabetes, but know that it's not linked to age, diet or lifestyle.
+We don't know the exact cause of type 1 diabetes, but we know that it's not linked to age, diet or lifestyle.

 It's thought that genetics can play a role, as well as other environmental factors.

-Type 2 diabetes is also caused by blood glucose levels being too high because the insulin produced by the pancreas can't work as it should or your pancreas can't make enough insulin.
-About 9 in 10 people with diabetes in the UK have type 2.
+Type 2 diabetes is also caused by blood glucose levels being too high because your pancreas can't make enough insulin or the insulin that your pancreas makes doesn't work as it should.
+About 9 in 10 people with diabetes in the UK have type 2 diabetes.

 There are many different causes, but unlike type 1 diabetes, the risk of developing type 2 diabetes does increase as you get older, especially if: